 - Option 2: Whisk eggs, oil/butter, vanilla, sugar and milk until light in colour.
 Add the flour and whisk again until batter is lump free.

-- Grease a good quality 8-inch non-stick pan with cooking oil (or a thin layer of butter) and wipe over with a paper towel.
+- Grease a 10-inch pan with a light coating of butter and wipe over with a paper towel.
 Pour ¼ cup of batter per crepe onto the center of pan, while swirling and lifting the pan to evenly coat the base and create a thin layer.
 Cook until the crepe is set and the edges begin to change golden in colour.

 - Gently peel the edges away from the pan (I use my fingers but a spatula will do the trick) and flip to cook the underside for a further 20-30 seconds.
 When cooked through, remove onto a separate plate and repeat with remaining batter.

-- Once the Crepes are done, combine the cream/yogurt, the (extra) sweetener/sugar, and the vanilla.
-Chop half of the the macerated strawberries into smaller pieces (optional) and mix through the cream mix until just combined.
+- Once the Crepes are done, combine the cream, (extra) sugar and vanilla.
+Chop half of the the macerated strawberries into smaller pieces and mix through the cream mix until just combined.
 Spread the Strawberries And Cream mixture onto a quarter of each crepe and fold in half, and then in half again.
 Stack them; top with remaining macerated strawberries and dust with icing sugar.

 Anne Duncan says